What Is A Queen Bee?

-3) Since the queen bee is capable of laying up to 2,000 eggs a day, and because a hive typically has between 20,000 and 80,000 bees, honey bees can outgrow their hive resulting in a swarm.
+- Since the queen bee can lay up to 2,000 eggs a day, and a hive typically has between 20,000 and 80,000 bees, honey bees can outgrow their hive, resulting in a swarm.
 In a swarm, the mature queen bee will leave the colony with half of her workers to establish a new colony.
-The other half of the workers remain in the original hive performing their tasks and a new queen is crowned.
+The other half of the workers remain in the original hive performing their tasks, and a new queen is crowned.

 What is the Life Span of a Queen Bee?

 Queen bees historically live between 3-4 years.
-Today, however, many of our beekeeper sources share a queens life’s expectancy is closer to half that, oftentimes between 12 and 18 months.
-The primary reason given for the life expectancy decline was due to indiscriminate pesticide spraying.
+Today, however, many of our beekeeper sources share a queen life’s expectancy is closer to half that, oftentimes between 12 and 18 months.
+The primary reason given for the life expectancy decline was indiscriminate pesticide spraying.

 Does a Queen Bee have a Stinger?